nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

 * 3a.
 The changed details are invalid.

   * 3a1.
 System shows an error message.

     Use case resumes at step 3.

+* 3b.
+User does not change contact details.

+  * 3b1.
+System shows an error message.

+    Use case resumes at step 3.

+* 4a.
+The edited contact causes duplicate contacts.

+  * 4a1.
+System shows an error message.

+    Use case resumes at step 3.